1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 If you need to replace the nozzle, you either have to buy spare part nozzles directly from Anycubic or find a 3rd party seller who sells these specific nozzles.
 These ones can often be found much cheaper than the ones from Anycubic while the quality might be comparable.
 If you search for these kind of specific stock nozzles, you can search for e.g. "Anycubic Kobra 2 nozzle", as the same type of proprietary nozzle is being used in the regular Kobra 2 and the other models of the Kobra 2 line (like the Kobra 2 Neo, Plus and Max).

+Anycubic only sells 0.4mm nozzles and also in the `printer.cfg` the nozzle size is set to 0.4mm.
+However, there are 3rd party manufacturers though who already offer this specific nozzle design in different sizes.
+*If you're going to use a different size than 0.4mm, make sure to set the according nozzle size in your slicer then!*

 ---

 ### MOD: Volcano Nozzle